International Peace Cooperation Activities Training Unit: History

 The IPCATU was established on March 28, 2007.
-A special ceremony was established on September 19, 2008 to inaugurate the beginning of the unit's first official training program.
+A special ceremony was established on September 19, 2008, to inaugurate the beginning of the unit's first official training program.
 This was based on the experience of the JGSDF in reconstruction work in Samawa, Iraq in the early 2000s.

 The unit had been established in conjunction with the Central Readiness Force to the need of educating JGSDF forces to properly conduct operations in foreign soil.
-Its first commander was Colonel Masakazu Karube, who was unit commander from March 28, 2007 to March 25, 2009.
+Its first commander was Colonel Masakazu Karube, who was unit commander from March 28, 2007, to March 25, 2009.

 On April 4, 2018, the unit responded to an inquiry from the Diet that they do not keep any documentation related to the JGSDF's activities in South Sudan when then Defense Minister Itsunori Onodera answered questions from reporters.
-A Diet inquiry under the Diet Security Committee on May 10, 2018 mentioned that a search was conducted in the IPCATng offices in relation to accusation that Tomomi Inada covered up events in South Sudan that conditions on the grounds are getting dangerous for JGSDF soldiers to continue their peacekeeping work.
+A Diet inquiry under the Diet Security Committee on May 10, 2018, mentioned that a search was conducted in the IPCATng offices in relation to accusation that Tomomi Inada covered up events in South Sudan that conditions on the grounds are getting dangerous for JGSDF soldiers to continue their peacekeeping work.

 As of 2019, the IPCATng has been under the command of the Ground Component Command after the CRF was abolished.

 On April 1, 2021, the unit conducted the 2nd International Peace Cooperation Activities Seminar (IPCAS) online due to COVID-19 concerns.

 Training

+JGSDF soldiers attend language courses at the IPCAT.

 Training under the IPCATng lasts for one month with graduates expecting to serve overseas in potential peacekeeping operations.
 All participants are required then to attend a review session after each training session is complete.
 The International Peace Cooperation Activities Seminar (IPCAS) is held once a year where the JSDF participates with research organizations, NGOs and government offices in research on civil-military affairs in conflict and post-conflict.

 The IPCATng also provides support for the Ministry of Foreign Affairs in peacebuilding development since 2008 for civilian peacebuiliding operations.
 They also provide peacekeeping capacity building to friendly countries.